benglard/htmlua/README.md

 I have used this elegant feature to build libraries such as [luaclass](https://github.com/benglard/luaclass) and [luaimport](https://github.com/benglard/luaimport).

 htmlua takes advantage of this syntactic sugar to build a pure-lua HMTL templating engine.
-This project will likely soon be integrated into [waffle](https://github.com/benglard/waffle).
+This project is now integrated into [waffle](https://github.com/benglard/waffle).

 ## Example Usage